-This Management Discussion and Analysis ("MD&A") of Granite Creek Copper Ltd. (the "Company" or "Granite Creek") is for the year ended May 31, 2023 and covers information up to the date of this MD&A. This MD&A is dated September 28, 2023.
+This Management Discussion and Analysis ("MD&A") of Granite Creek Copper Ltd. (the "Company" or "Granite Creek") is for the three months ended August 31, 2023 and covers information up to the date of this MD&A. This MD&A is dated October 30, 2023.
 This MD&A was prepared to conform to National Instrument 52-102F1 and was approved by the Board of Directors (the "Board") prior to its release.
-This analysis should be read in conjunction with the Company's audited consolidated financial statements for the year ended May 31, 2023, and the accompanying notes, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This analysis should be read in conjunction with the Company's condensed interim consolidated financial statements and notes thereto for the three months ended August 31, 2023 and the audited consolidated financial statements for the year ended May 31, 2023, and the accompanying notes, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All dollar amounts herein are expressed in Canadian Dollars unless stated otherwise.